zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/modules/genai/openai/_index.md

 #### Configuring the OpenAI Deployed Models

 A [Deployed Model](/appstore/modules/genai/commons/#deployed-model) represents a GenAI model instance that can be used by the app to generate text, embeddings or images.
 For every model you want to invoke from your app, you need to create a `OpenAIDeployedModel` record, a specialization of `DeployedModel`.
-In addition to the model display name and a technical name/identifier, an OpenAI deployed model contains a referebce to the additional connection details as configured in the previous step.
+In addition to the model display name and a technical name/identifier, an OpenAI deployed model contains a reference to the additional connection details as configured in the previous step.
 For OpenAI a set of common models will be prepopulated automatically on saving the configuration.
 If you want to use additional models that are made available by OpenAI you need to configure additional OpenAI deployed models in your Mendix app.
 For Azure OpenAI no deployed models are created by default.
 The technical model names depend on the deployment names that were chosen while deploying the models in the [Azure Portal](https://oai.azure.com/resource/deployments).
 Therefore in this case you always need to configure the deployed models manually in your Mendix app.

 1. If needed, click the three dots for an OpenAI configuration to open the "Manage Deployed Models" pop-up.
 2. For every additional model, add a record.
 The following fields are required: